eksctl-io/eksctl/docs/proposal-001_add-ons.md

 ### kubernetes-sigs/cluster-api

-In Cluster API project, the notion of add-on is very simple – it's anything that can be used with `kubectl apply`, i.e. one or more manifest bundled in a file or a directory.
+In the Cluster API project, the notion of add-on is very simple – it's anything that can be used with `kubectl apply`, i.e. one or more manifest bundled in a file or a directory.
 Add-ons are applied once API server is up, there isn't anything else to it.
 Definition of cluster readiness.